Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 We emphasize that the results in Theorem \ref{thm:long} are all \emph{equivalent}.
 Obtaining an easy-to-interpret characterization of $\Delta_{\rm long}$ in terms of partial effects when the actions are all binary and mutually exclusive should not come as particularly surprising given related results on the properties of this estimand in different but related settings \citep[see, for example,][]{zhao/ding:22,goldsmithpinkham/etal:22}.
 To the best of our knowledge, however, a novel lesson of Theorem \ref{thm:long} is that this is precisely \emph{the only way} to guarantee a proper weighted average representation for $\Delta_{\rm long}$ for any distribution of $( A,D)$.
-Importantly, the equivalence we establish in Theorem \ref{thm:long} also holds under the weaker Assumption \ref{ass:basic-SOO}.
-In that case, formally presented in Theorem \ref{thm:long_pre} in the appendix, the decomposition of $\Delta_{\rm long}$ includes a selection term $\Delta_{\rm sel}^{\rm l}$ but the equivalence between the properties of the weights $\omega^{\rm l}_{\rm dce}(a)$ and $\omega^{\rm l}_{\rm ind}(a)$ and the actions $A$ being mutually exclusive binary variables is preserved.
 This result could also be interpreted in the context of ``bad controls'' discussed in \cite{angrist2008mostly}, as it clarifies the unique way in which seemingly bad controls could actually become ``good controls''.

-\begin{remark} Replacing Assumption \ref{ass:strong-SOO} with Assumption \ref{ass:basic-SOO} leads to a decomposition of $\Delta_{\rm long}$ that introduces three changes relative to the one in Theorem \ref{thm:long}.
-First, the term $\Delta_{\rm dce}^{\rm l}$ becomes a linear combination of expectations that condition on $\Omega = I\{D=1,A=a\}$.
-Second, the interpretation of $\Delta_{\rm ind}^{\rm l}$ becomes convoluted for the same reasons discussed for $\Delta_{\rm ind}^{\rm s}$ before.
-Finally, the decomposition additionally includes a selection term that is conceptually identical to $\Delta_{\rm ind}^{\rm s}$ in the short regression.
-However, the equivalence between the properties of the weights $\omega^{\rm l}_{\rm dce}(a)$ and $\omega^{\rm l}_{\rm ind}(a)$ and the actions $A$ being mutually exclusive binary variables remains unchanged.
-The details of these expressions are presented in Theorem \ref{thm:long_pre} in the appendix. \end{remark}
+\begin{remark} The role of Assumption \ref{ass:joint-SOO} in our decompositions is purely to simplify the expressions and facilitate their interpretation.
+Removing this assumption leads to a decomposition of $\Delta_{\rm long}$ that differs from Theorem \ref{thm:long} in three key ways.
+First, the term $\Delta_{\rm dce}^{\rm l}$ becomes a linear combination of expectations that condition on $\Omega = \{D=1, A=a\}$.
+Second, the interpretation of $\Delta_{\rm ind}^{\rm l}$ becomes more convoluted, for the same reasons discussed earlier in the context of $\Delta_{\rm ind}^{\rm s}$.
+Third, the decomposition includes an additional selection term that is conceptually identical to $\Delta_{\rm sel}^{\rm s}$ in the short regression case.
+Moreover, without Assumption \ref{ass:joint-SOO}, the equivalence between (a), (b), and (c) in Theorem \ref{thm:long} remains valid.
+However, in this case, the selection effect that appears in the decomposition breaks down the equivalence between (d) and the other items.
+For details on the decomposition of $\Delta_{\rm long}$ without imposing Assumption \ref{ass:joint-SOO}, see Theorem \ref{thm:long_pre} in Appendix \ref{app:proofs}. \end{remark}